 Very often, people want to speed up the growth rate of the Japanese Maple by giving it a lot of fertilizer.
 This causes damage to the root system that becomes visible as brown burns on the leaves.

-Another possible indicator of overfertilization is a fast growth, but poor maturation of the leaves and branches.
+Another possible indicator of overfertilization is fast growth but poor maturation of the leaves and branches.
 As a result, they become soft and hang down.

 How to revive